Defining eDiscovery and the Electronic Discovery Process

 Here Are Those Steps In Chronological Order

-Identification: Identify and validate all potentially relevant ESI sources
+Identification: Identify and validate all potentially relevant sources of electronically stored information (ESI)

 Preservation: Issue legal holds and stop the intended or unintended destruction of potentially relevant ESI or associated metadata

 Collection: Acquire potentially relevant ESI in a forensically sound manner

 Processing: Upload ESI to an electronic discovery software tool.
 The tool will extract metadata for filtering and index plain text so that your discovery documents can be searched by keywords.

 Review: Make a range of decisions on each document – Is the document responsive?
 Privileged?
 Is the document subject to a protective order?